klzig/MvvmCross/docs/_documentation/upgrading/upgrade-to-mvvmcross-60.md

 ## .NET Standard

-MvvmCross 6 requires your app to use .NET Standard 2.0 as its base library now.
-Please make sure you make that upgrade before proceeding!
+MvvmCross 6 requires your app to use .NET Standard 2.0 as its base library now, PCLs are not supported.
+Please make sure you upgrade before proceeding!
+Upgrade tutorial [here.](https://channel9.msdn.com/Shows/XamarinShow/Snack-Pack-15-Upgrading-to-XamarinForms-to-NET-Standard?ocid=player)

 ## Names and namespaces changes